-7.3.11 Special Circumstances Detainees §349.12(1)
+7.3.11 Special Circumstances Detainees

-A written directive requires procedures for confinement of inmates who have been identified by lockup staff as having a special problem, such as mental disturbance, a suicidal tendency, severe impairment by alcohol or other drugs, severe alcohol or drug withdrawal, or who are otherwise violent or self-destructive.
+A written directive requires procedures for confinement of inmates who have been identified by lockup staff as having a special problem, as described in DOC §349.12(1) such as mental disturbance, a suicidal tendency, severe impairment by alcohol or other drugs, severe alcohol or drug withdrawal, or who are otherwise violent or self-destructive.

-- 7.3.11.1 These procedures shall include the requirement that areas occupied by such inmates shall be physically inspected at least once every 15 minutes. - Each inspection conducted according to 7.3.11.1 shall be recorded in the 7.3.11.2 lockup log, including the time of the inspection and the inspecting staff member's initials.
+- 7.3.11.1 These procedures shall include the requirement that areas occupied by such inmates shall be physically inspected at least once every 15 minutes. - Each inspection conducted according to 7.3.11.1 shall be recorded in the - 7.3.11.2 lockup log, including the time of the inspection and the inspecting staff member's initials.